Srutiverma123/COVID-Precaution-system-for-airports/README.md

-# face-detetction-mask-detection-social-distancing-at-airport
-using ML, PYTHON
+# Face-detetction/authentication-mask-detection-social-distancing-at-airport using ML, PYTHON

 1. Unzip the folder from the drive link.
 2. Create new folder called datase.